zzhang82/web422/notes/angular-testing-intro.md

 "**TestBed** is the first and most important of the Angular testing utilities.
 It creates an Angular testing module — an `@NgModule` class—that you configure with the `configureTestingModule` method to produce the module environment for the class you want to test.
 In effect, you detach the tested component from its own application module and re-attach it to a dynamically-constructed Angular test module tailored specifically for this battery of tests."

-Essentially, TestBed provides the functionality to enable the configuration of the testing module &amp; to compile / create components.
+Essentially, TestBed provides the functionality to enable the configuration of the testing module &amp; to compile components / create component "fixtures".

 ### ComponentFixture